calvintwells/dialplan_validator/README.md

 ### 🎯 Sweet Spot

-Perfect for:
+**Use dialplan_validator when:**
-- ✅ Pre-commit hooks (instant syntax feedback)
+- ✅ Making small changes and only need syntax validation
-- ✅ Production server validation (no Python dependency)
+- ✅ Production servers where Python isn't installed
-- ✅ Quick syntax checks during editing
 - ✅ Minimal environments (containers, embedded systems)
+- ✅ Quick syntax-only checks during iterative editing
+- ✅ Fast-fail in CI/CD pipelines (syntax before semantics)

+**Use asterisklint instead when:**
+- ✅ Making significant dialplan changes
+- ✅ You need semantic validation (app names, goto targets, etc.)
+- ✅ You have Python 3 available
-- ✅ First-pass validation before comprehensive checks
+- ✅ Pre-deployment comprehensive validation

-Not sufficient for:
+- ✅ Learning Asterisk (asterisklint teaches best practices)

+**Don't use dialplan_validator when:**
-- ❌ Sole validation tool (use with asterisklint)
+- ❌ You have asterisklint and need comprehensive validation
-- ❌ Logic error detection
-- ❌ Best practices enforcement
+- ❌ You need to validate application names or logic
-- ❌ Application-specific validation
+- ❌ You're doing a full dialplan review

 ---